Compact raw measurements

 NOTE: when sending also date and time, the information shall be related to the UBX-RXM-MEASC12 frame.
 If using the reference implementation provided by u-blox you need to run the script twice modifying the message type.

 Doppler and code phase measurement should be collected in a time range not bigger than 3-5 minutes.

 For high latency networks, it is extremely important to keep small the payload size.
 Using the JSON format, you could not be able to send the raw measurements to the service because it add extra bytes that makes the payload exceeding the Maximum Transmission Unit allowed by the WAN (Wide Area Network).

-You can anyway use the binary format: it consist in sending the raw measurement, exactly as received by the GNSS without adding any extra information and neither formatting characters.
-The reference implementation available in the Download section provides an option that allows you to decide whether to send the message in the JSON or in Binary format both for the MEASX and the MEAS50 raw measurement.
+In such case it is suggested to use the binary format: it consist in sending the raw measurement, exactly as received by the GNSS without adding any extra information and neither formatting characters.
+The reference implementation available in the Download section provides an option that allows you to decide whether to send the message in the JSON or in Binary format for all the message type except for the 12 byte format.

-To convert a message from MEASX to MEAS50 you can refer to the reference implementation available in the Download section.
+To convert a message from MEASX to MEAS50 for M8 GNSS models you can refer to the reference implementation available in the Download section.